 If you’d like to learn more about the coronavirus then you should head directly to the dedicated NHS website.
 There’s also an online symptom checker you can use to help identify if you may have been infected by the virus.
 NHS 111 have also set up an online service which is packed with important information.

 If you cannot find the help you need:

 There are multiple ways to contact us if you’re still unable to find what you’re looking for.
 If you can please be prepared with your account details before you contact us, this will speed up things up a bit, helping us deal with as many patients as possible.

 ‘Live chat’ is available on our website throughout the day, but please note chat will not be available when the chat team is busy helping people.

 - Live chat on our Help & Support page

 Contact us via phone

-Due to increased demand, we’re asking patients only to call us if you have less than 4 days of medication left, or in an emergency.
-If your call is to place your order or check on its progress then please use our automated phone service to do this, so our staff are free to handle urgent queries.
-You’ll need your account number to use this.
+If your call is to place your order or check on its progress then please use our automated phone service – you’ll need your account number to use this.